arangodb/arangojs/README.md

 #### database.createCollection(properties, callback)

-Creates a collection from the given *properties*, then passes a new *Collection* to the callback.
+Creates a collection from the given *properties*, then passes a new *Collection* instance to the callback.

 #### database.collection(collectionName, [autoCreate,] callback)

-Fetches the collection with the given *collectionName* from the database, then passes a new *Collection* to the callback.
+Fetches the collection with the given *collectionName* from the database, then passes a new *Collection* instance to the callback.

 If *autoCreate* is set to `true`, a collection with the given name will be created if it doesn't already exist.